zivanfi/column-indexes-data-interop-tests-excerpts/README.md

-- Java readers, on the other hand, automatically take advantage of column indexes without any code modification, provided that they correctly push down predicates to parquet-mr.
+- Java readers, on the other hand, automatically take advantage of column indexes without any code modification, provided that they correctly push down predicates to parquet-mr. The results of Spark and Hive tests therefore confirm the correctness of the column index writing and filtering.

-    - In spite of this, we could not get Hive to use column index filtering.
-We tracked down the source of the issue to a problem in Hive.
-Hive reads from parquet-mr in two steps.
-First it checks for potentially matching row groups, correctly setting the predicates in the configuration object passed to parquet-mr. Later, however, it uses a different configuration object for reading the records themselves, and this latter one does not contain the predicate.
-We are still investigating this issue and will prepare a fix once we pinpoint the exact source problem.
-Until then, Hive correctly reads and filters data written by parquet-mr 1.11.0, but does not use column index filtering for doing so.

-    - Spark correctly pushes down predicates to parquet-mr, thus automatically takes advantage of column index filtering as well.
-The results of Spark tests therefore confirm the correctness of the column index writing and filtering.

 # Fault injection